leonidlednev2/mayflower-project-2/README.md

 Purpose: Demonstrate the skills learned in CSIII

-Description: Stick fighting game using Mayflower, trees, and stacks
+Description: Stick fighting game using Mayflower

 Dependencies: